doujin5/Mutual-Fund-extractor/README.md

 # Mutual Fund Extractor
-This app collects data about all mutual funds datewise from **latest-mutual-fund-nav** API provided at [Rapid API](rapidapi.com) and stores the data in a segregated manner in `data` folder.
+This app collects data about all mutual funds datewise **latest-mutual-funds** via the API provided at [Rapid API](rapidapi.com) and stores the data in a segregated manner in `data` folder.

 ### Setup